ahpohl/plotpot/README.md

 Plotpot is a Python module that plots potentiostatic data automatically imported with [Convpot](https://github.com/ahpohl/convpot).
 It keeps a journal with meta information such as mass of active material, capacity etc. for later use.

-Plotpot.py has the ability to export the raw data in [csv format](https://en.wikipedia.org/wiki/Comma-separated_values) for further processing with e.g. [Microcal Origin](http://www.originlab.com/) or similar software.

 ## Getting Started

 ### Prerequisites

-To use Plotpot you will need to install the following software and Python packages:
+Plotpot is based on the following software and Python packages:

 * [Convpot](https://github.com/ahpohl/convpot)
 * [Python](https://www.python.org/)